jessetvogel/abstract-nonsense/notes/to implement.md

 - How to prove `P => Q` statements, and how to prove `P | Q` statements?
   - Option 1: Make `Prover` a `Diagram`, where additional hypotheses can be made.
 Then `P => Q` can be proven by assuming `P` (i.e. creating another Prover on top of this, and try to prove P) over there.
   - Option 2: Heyting algebra approach
+  - Option 3: strategies for particular cases: looks like option 2, but a bit different